nigelcharman/ombfw-videos/updating-omb-status-script.md

 ---
 ![](CAMS Weed App.png)

-The weed status is reset to "Purple - Please Check" each Spring, so that we check for any re-growth or seedlings.
+The weed status is reset to "Purple - Please Check" each Spring, so that the weed patches are checked for re-growth or seedlings.

-> The weed status is reset to "Purple - Please Check" each Spring, so that we check for any regrowth or seedlings.
+> The weed status is reset to "Purple - Please Check" each Spring, so that the weed patches are checked for regrowth or seedlings.

 ---
 ![](CAMS Weed App.png)